James Arthur (mathematician)

 James Greig Arthur CC FRSC FRS (born May 18, 1944) is a Canadian mathematician working on automorphic forms, and former President of the American Mathematical Society.
-He is a Mossman Chair and University Professor at the University of Toronto Department of Mathematics.
+He is a Mossman Chair and University Professor Emeritus at the University of Toronto Department of Mathematics.
+He won the Wolf Prize in 2015 "for his monumental work on the trace formula and his fundamental contributions to the theory of automorphic representations of reductive groups".